greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

-# postgresml
+# pgml

-The `postgresml` module provides functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
+The `pgml` module provides functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.

 ksdfasdf
 adsfasdf